Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Results and Discussion

 Figure~\ref{fig:walkers_speedup} shows a comparison of the speedup per WL instance (taken relative to one walker per energy sub-domain) for different numbers of walkers per energy sub-domain for Method 3, \textit{i.e.} using statically-sized non-uniform energy sub-domains.
-It can be seen that useful speedup can be obtained, which is particularly evident in the two walker case.
-In the cases of 2 and 3 walkers per energy sub-domain, the efficiency remains super-linear for at least a few sub-domains, however going beyond 3 walkers has a significant impact on efficiency while also not providing a meaningful benefit to speedup.
-The initial improvement from the second walker can be attributed to the Central Limit Theorem.
+It can be seen that useful speedup can be obtained, which is across all walker cases.
+In all cases, the efficiency remains super-linear for the majority if not for all sub-domains, however going beyond around 60 instances the efficiency drops below 100\% while also appearing to plateau in terms of speedup.
+The initial improvement from the walkers can be attributed to the Central Limit Theorem~\cite{feller1968introduction}.
 By increasing the number of walkers, the number of samples increases (\textit{e.g.} 2 walkers give twice as many samples, \textit{etc.}) which leads to a reduction in statistical error on the estimate of the DOS proportional to $1/\sqrt{n}$, where $n$ is the number of samples.
-As the number of walkers increases this reduction in error goes as $1/\sqrt{2}$, $1/\sqrt{3}$, \textit{etc.} which results in a quickly diminishing improvements in convergence time with respect to additional walkers.
+As the number of walkers increases this reduction in error goes as $1/\sqrt{2}$, $1/\sqrt{3}$, \textit{etc.} which results in a quickly diminishing improvement in efficiency with respect to additional walkers.
+Our single sub-domain case with a varying quantity of independent walkers can be compared to the implementations found in Refs.~\cite{zierenberg2013, gross2018}, however we only share statistics (\textit{i.e.} the visit histogram and DOS) every 50 sweeps.

-We then consider the efficiency of the walkers, as defined in Eq.~\ref{eq:walker_efficiency}.
-Figure \ref{fig:walker_efficiency} compares the calculated walker efficiency for various numbers of walkers per energy sub-domain.
-Immediately after introducing additional walkers the per-walker efficiency drops below 50\%.
-While the per walker efficiency is low, from Figure \ref{fig:walkers_speedup} it can be seen that having 2 walkers can actually substantially increase the efficiency of each sub-domain, up to a point.
-This increased efficiency from walkers stems partly from the minimum sub-domain size.
-Since the convergence time is limited by the slowest sub-domain, once the slowest sub-domain reaches the smallest allowed size, further addition of sub-domains will not produce any meaningful speedup.
+We then consider the efficiency of the walkers, as defined in Eq.~\ref{eq:walker_efficiency} above.
+Figure~\ref{fig:walker_efficiency} shows the efficiency of the instances seen in Figure~\ref{fig:walkers_speedup}.
+After the introduction of an additional walker, the maximum efficiency exceeds that of the single walker case, however going beyond two walkers per sub-domain, the efficiency begins to decrease substantially which would align with the previously outlined Central Limit Theorem explanation.
+This increased efficiency from walkers stems partially from the minimum sub-domain size.
+Since the convergence time is limited by the slowest sub-domain, once the slowest sub-domain reaches the smallest allowed size, further addition of sub-domains will not result in increased efficiency.
 For the remainder of this study, all results presented are obtained using one walker per energy sub-domain.